edg1983/GREEN-VARAN/docs/GREEN-VARAN_usage.rst

 +-------+-------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | 4     | Level 3 critera and region constraint value greater or equal 0.7                                                                                            |
 +-------+-------------------------------------------------------------------------------------------------------------------------------------------------------------+

+Alternatively, you can chose a "pile-up" approach setting `--priritization_strategy pileup` which simply sum evidences across levels.

+This means that the criteria described above are tested independently and the level reported is increased by one for each satisfied criteria.

 Personalize the prioritization schema
 #####################################